prl-mushr/mushr-website/content/tutorials/noetic_quickstart.md

 Rosbridge WebSocket server started at ws://0.0.0.0:9090
 ```

-In Foxglove, click the top button in the sidebar, labeled `Data source`.
+In Foxglove, click the top button in the sidebar, labeled `Data Source`.
 Then select the Plus button in the left panel.
 This should open up an interface to connect to data.

 {{< figure src="/tutorials/noetic_quickstart/data_panel.png" width="400" >}}